Netflix/PigPen/README.md

 ### If you know Clojure, you already know PigPen

 The primary goal of PigPen is to take language out of the equation.
 PigPen operators are designed to be as close as possible to the Clojure equivalents.
-There are no special UDFs.
+There are no special user defined functions (UDFs).
 Define Clojure functions, anonymously or named, and use them like you would in any Clojure program.

 Here's the proverbial word count: